needkofea/kofea.shell/README.md

 > These dots file are designed for use in arch environment.
 > There is also no guarantee that they will not break your system.

-This branch serves as the ki repo for the dot files
+This branch serves as the ki repo for the dot files.

+## TODO
+1. Each individual script under desktop should be its own module.
+2. Fully migrate old dotfile configuration into modules.

 <strike>